Vyral/jeff-riber/_posts/2024-04-10-selling-your-home-3-things-to-disclose-to-avoid-legal-trouble-copy-2.md

 ---
 {% include youtube.html %}

 Recently, the National Association of Realtors (NAR) reached a significant settlement regarding real estate commission practices.
-With this development, a lot of questions and concerns were raised by both buyers and sellers about how these changes may impact the homebuying process.
+With this development, a lot of questions and concerns were raised by both buyers and sellers about how these changes may impact the home buying process.
 That’s why today, we’re going over how things work now, how they’re going to change, and what it means for you.

 **Overview of the current process**

-To shed a little light on the situation, here’s how things currently are: Realtors work with sellers to sell their homes through a multiple listing service (MLS).
-Part of the procedure involves having a written agreement outlining the entire amount of commission that the listing agent will accept and offering a percentage of it all to potential buyer’s agents who may have a buyer in that MLS.
+To shed some light on the situation, here’s how things currently work: Realtors work with sellers to sell their homes through a multiple listing service (MLS).
+Part of the procedure involves having a written agreement outlining the entire amount of commission that the listing agent will accept and offering a percentage of it to a buyer’s agents who may have a buyer.

 In this scenario, the buyer does not pay the commission because it was previously agreed upon between the listing agent and the seller.